brycewray/hugo-site/content/posts/2020/04/murdered-darlings.md

 All of them.

-If you ever get any use, or even simple reading pleasure, from reading anything on this site, I therefore ask you to observe a moment of silence in those darlings’ honor.
+If you ever get any use, or even simple reading pleasure, from reading anything on this site, I therefore ask you to observe a moment of silence in those darlings' honor.

 This site wouldn't be here had it not been for them.